telefonicaid/fiware-cygnus/flume/README.md

 ### Message types

-Logs are categorized under six message types, each one identified by a tag in the custom message part of the trace.
+Cygnus logs are categorized under seven message types, each one identified by a tag in the custom message part of the trace.
 These are the tags:

 * <i>Fatal error</i> (`FATAL` level).
 These kind of errors may cause Cygnus to stop, and thus must be repported to the development team through [stackoverflow.com](stackoverflow.com) (please, tag it with <i>fiware</i>).